 What is next after Wetskills?
 How to follow-up great concepts?
 That is WetsNext.
-This is a new program to stimulate follow-up activities based on the concepts and results of the Wetskills Challenges.
-The first focus of WetsNext is on further (feasibility) studies done by the same target group as Wetskills, but intensively guided by case owners, Wetskills alumni, other interested partners to come further and gain impact.
+This is a program to stimulate follow-up activities based on the concepts and results of the Wetskills Challenges.
+The first focus of WetsNext is on (feasibility) study and elaboration of the initial concept, under the supervision of case owners, Wetskills alumni and/or other interested partners, to come further and gain impact.

 WetsNext aims to bring partners together around a Wetskills concept, working together to have a follow-up step (feasibility studies and pilots) and eventually implementation to gain impact.

-In principle, the first steps of the WetsNext projects are based on energy and no or low costs involved.
-Students/Young Professionals get an (internship) assignment and pay their costs (flights, accommodation, daily costs, etc.), the partners (case owners and interested organizations) contribute inkind with network and expertise and universities worldwide support the process (supervision, working location, cheap accommodation, etc.).
+In principle, students/young professionals get an (internship) assignment at a university or partner organisation.
+The partners (case owners and interested organizations) contribute inkind with network and expertise, and universities worldwide support the process (supervision, working location, cheap accommodation, etc.).

-The Wetskills Foundation labels WetsNext projects.
-It initiates, stimulates and follows the projects.
+The Wetskills Foundation labels WetsNext projects, and initiates, stimulates and follows the projects.
+(Wetskills Foundation does not offer assignments)

 A project that aims to improve the access to clean drinking water and sanitation in rural areas and informal urban settlements in South Africa.
 It started out as a case study by BersonUV during Wetskills-South-Africa 2016, which resulted in the ILLUVIA concept.
 (POSTER)